Panagiotis1226/HomeLab/README.md

 This is a living repository that will be regularly updated with new services, configurations, and lessons learned from running my HomeLab environment.

+My HomeLab will never use a domain name, I will only use the IP address to access the services.

 ## Contents

 - Service configurations